Stories of the Supernatural

 Walling and Jackson had become friends while attending dental school in Indiana, and struck up their friendship again, sharing a room at a boarding house while they both attended the Ohio Dental School.
 Walling was implicated because he had told Jackson of performing a successful abortion on May Smith, a girl he had seduced.
 Afterward the situation was hushed up and no one was the wiser of the indiscretion.

-They had agreed on Walling performing an abortion on Pearl, and Wood acting as intermediary to pay Walling $50 for it afterwards.
+They had agreed on Walling performing an abortion on Pearl, and Wood acting as intermediary to pay Walling $50 for it afterward.
 As to why Alonzo’s role went beyond procuring an abortionist to committing murder is not clear.
 Some stated that he was led into it by his older roommate, others that he was totally complicit in the planning and execution of a murder plan.

 The autopsy confirmed that Pearl had a significant amount of cocaine in her stomach enough to make a person unconscious.
 In a ghoulish move her fetus was removed and stored in alcohol in a peppermint stick jar, and ended up at A. F. Goetz Pharmacy where people paid to see it.
 Over time it was removed from the shelf, and it's present whereabouts are unknown.